 Shinrin Yoku: "taking in the forest atmosphere," the medicine of simply being in the forest, "forest bathing."

-This book explains the traditional Japanese concepts that help readers understand and share in the benefits of the Japanese approach to forest bathing—a cornerstone of healing and health care in Japan.
+Forest Bathing explains the traditional Japanese concepts that help readers understand and share in the benefits of the Japanese approach to forest bathing--a cornerstone of healing and health care in Japan.
 These concepts include:

 Yugen: Our living experience of the world around us that is so profound as to be beyond expression